Faith

 Women Lovin’ Jesus

-Here is a short video devotion on Proverbs.
+Today we have a video devotion on Proverbs.

 click here to watch the video